 Václav Kopecký is Research Fellow of AMO Research Center in the areas of Chinese foreign and environmental policy.
-Since 2017, he has been the Vice-Chairman of AMO Supervisory Board.

 He graduated from the Faculty of Social Sciences, Charles University in Prague, with a Bachelor’s degree in Area Studies.
 He then completed a Masters in Modern Chinese Studies at the University of Nottingham in the United Kingdom.
 He also spent a year studying at Tsinghua University in Beijing and at the University of Kent in Canterbury, United Kingdom.